 You can join the armed forces from the age of 16 upwards.
 However, if you are under 18 you will need consent from someone with parental responsibility for you to do so.
 The armed forces also have their own minimum age restrictions which reflect current recruitment needs.
 Details are available from the appropriate armed forces careers office.

 The law doesn't specify a minimum age that you have to be before you can babysit.
-If you babysit before you are 16, the people with parental responsibilities for the child are held responsible if the child comes to any harm.
-If you babysit, once you reach the age of 16, you have a general responsibility to safeguard the child.
-There are also rules about the hours that children under 16 can work, for example, a child under 16 must not be employed before 7am or after 7pm.
+If you babysit when you are under 16, the people with parental responsibilities for the child are held responsible if the child comes to any harm.
+If you babysit once you reach the age of 16, you have a general responsibility to safeguard the child.
+Babysitting may require you to check also rules about the hours that children under 16 can work, for example, a child under 16 must not be employed before 7am or after 7pm.

 Most trade unions allow young people to join at the age of 16, but some accept younger members.